This tutorial features the Feast Plugin, which enhances and extends your theme to improve SEO, pagespeed, accessibility and user experience.

-The Modern Sidebar makes it possible to build the sidebar using the block editor instead of widgets.
+The Modern Sidebar replaces the theme's sidebar, making it simpler to customize the sidebar using the block editor, instead of widgets.

 Navigate to the Feast Plugin's Settings page to automatically create the page: